SumoLogic/sumologic-documentation/docs/integrations/google/workspace/collect-logs.md

 <img src={useBaseUrl('img/integrations/google/workspace.jpeg')} alt="thumbnail icon" width="150"/>

 This procedure explains how to collect logs from Google Workspace and ingest them into Sumo Logic.
+You can configure two types of log collection: Google Workspace Alert Center and Google Workspace Audit Source.

 ## Log Types